 Your product will determine what onboarding method works best.
 This article is focused on SaaS businesses, but almost every company has some sort of online app or website that their customers can interact with.
-(My fridge has an app).
+(Even my fridge has an app).

-- Is our service easy to “set and forget,” or does it need regular tweaks/updates/maintenance to get the full use out of it?
+- Is our service easy to “set and forget,” or does it need regular tweaks/updates/maintenance to discover its full potential?

 - How often will users need to interact with our software?

-- Does our tool require time and work from our users, or do we handle most of it, and they reap the benefits?
+- Does our tool require time and work from our users, or do we handle most of it while they reap the benefits?